Great Pulteney Street: Architecture

 The above points can be verified by examining the photographs of each building available on Wikimedia commons.

 The pavement in Great Pulteney has mostly been replaced with modern reconstituted stone paving slabs, many of the surrounding streets (e.g. Sydney Place) still have the original solid stone flags.
+One notable feature in the pavement that has been preserved is the coal hole in front of each building.

 Great Pulteney Street was intended to form the centre of a much larger geometrical layout of grand streets, squares and circuses.

 However, the scheme by Thomas Baldwin to create a whole new town south of the river was hit by financial panic as a result of the French Revolution and the collapse of many banks – including the one funding Baldwin's grand plans.

 In 2018 the majority of the front doors on the street are painted white.
 This is unlikely to have been the original finish as when new the grain and colour of wood was very much admired and was often left uncovered with just a sealing coat of varnish.
 As the original woodwork aged or became damaged the varnish would typically be replaced with an oil based brown or dark green paint.

 The numbering of the houses skips over the number 13, but there is a 10a and 10b.